longkai/material-palette/README.md

 Material Palette
 ===
-This palette just copy from Google offical [Material Design Page][].
+This palette just copy from Google' s official [Material Design Page][].

 You can use it in your android project.